Workers’ Compensation Claims in New Jersey for Workplace Harassment

 Retaliation, such as demotion, termination, or other adverse actions after reporting harassment, is illegal under New Jersey employment laws.
 If you experience retaliation, you may have grounds for an additional legal claim.

-Steps to Protect Your Rights
+What Steps Should You Take to Protect Your Rights?

 If you’re dealing with workplace harassment and considering filing a workers’ compensation claim, here are some steps to protect your rights: